-Synanotech; technology which is a synthesis between biotech and dry nanotech Synano only became possible when both wet (bio-) and dry (mechanical) nano had been mastered.
-While a number of early forms were developed during the late interplanetary period, it was not until the First Federation era that synano and syntech really came into its own.
-Using the same chemical and metabolic pathways as organic life and bionano, but with the efficiency of dry nanotech, synanotech became very popular, although it was some time before it was able to match the inexpensive and reliable bioassemblers.
+Synanotech; technology which is a synthesis between biotech and dry nanotech Synano only became possible when both 'wet' (organic) and 'dry' (mechanical, or inorganic) nano had been mastered.
+While a number of early forms were developed during the late Interplanetary Age, it was not until well into the First Federation in the Interstellar Era that synano and syntech really came into its own.
+Using the same chemical and metabolic pathways as organic life and bionano, but with the additional range of dry nanotech, synanotech became very popular, although it was some time before it was able to match the inexpensive and reliable bioassemblers.
 With the emergence of second singularity beings during the late First Federation period, new more robust forms of synano were developed as well, and there was a great deal of cross-breeding and mutation between synano and bionano, as well as between synano and organic biota.
 On its own, synano also, like bionano, readily developed into complex, beautiful, and sometimes dangerous nanecologies.
 Synano replicators also proved a potent goo, although dry nano still make more efficient disassemblers in a vacuum environment.
 Even so, most "wild" nano out on the periphery is synano rather than dry nano or bionano.

-- Autofab - Text by M. Alan Kazlev; modified and expanded by Stephen Inniss, Todd Drashner and Ryan_B (2016)
+- Autofabricator, AutoFab - Text by M. Alan Kazlev; modified and expanded by Stephen Inniss, Todd Drashner and Ryan_B (2016)

 Also known as a fab, nanofab, autofac, nanoforge, or nanofac.
 A nanotech fabrication unit for creating finished products from raw materials.
 This type of device is ubiquitous in the Terragen Sphere.